-Neuro-endocrine tumors are rare one hand and there is a wide range of treatment options in a variety of medical specialties available.
-For both reasons, there is very little evidence that speaks for one or another treatment option.
-Even the published epidemiological data are likely to be very unreliable.
-In December 2005, the interdisciplinary Swissnet company was founded.
-Interest from various disciplines involved in this society, eg Surgery Endocrinology, ecology, nuclear medicine, pathology, gastroenterology.
-The primary objective is to maintain a national register of neuroendocrine tumors, such as already exists in France and Germany.
-To detect any gaps that patients concerned Switzerland may want Swissnet, analogous to make the cantonal cancer registries, the initial recognition of the patients on the Pathology Institute and the attending physician and especially GPs.
-Therefore, the register depends on your cooperation and the success of the register of this cooperation depends.
+Neuro-endocrine tumors are rare and there is a wide range of treatment options available from a variety of medical specialties.
+For both these reasons, there is very little evidence in favour of one or the other treatment option.
+Even the published epidemiological data are likely to be unreliable.
+In December 2005, the interdisciplinary SwissNET Company was founded, including interests from various disciplines involved in this society, such as Surgery, Endocrinology, Oncology, Nuclear medicine, Pathology and Gastroenterology.
+The primary objective is to maintain a national register of neuroendocrine tumors, similar to existing ones in France and Germany.
+To inclusively register all patients in Switzerland, similar to the cantonal cancer registries, Swissnet requires the initial recognition of patients from the Pathology Institutes,the attending physicians and especially general practitioners.
+Therefore, the success of the registry depends on your cooperation.

-With this approval all is working in Switzerland doctors, clinics and institutions granted permission to the association Swissnet report the names and addresses of patients with neuroendocrine tumors and the family doctor directly to obtain in patients consent to inclusion in the register can .
-The patients are within the education informed about their veto right to refuse inclusion in the register.
-If the veto is exercised by patients directly in the patient's family doctor, do not pass this data to the Swissnet register.
+With this approval, all doctors, clinics and institutions in Switzerland are granted permission to report the names and addresses of patients with neuroendocrine tumors to SwissNET and the family doctor to directly obtain the patient's consent for inclusion in the registry.
+The patients will be provided informed consent about their right to refuse inclusion in the registry.
+If the veto is exercised by patients,the patient's family doctor does not pass on their data to the SwissNET registry.

-Waive the patients to exercise their veto, then any of the physicians said Swissnet-register data, which are in connection with the illness of a neuroendocrine tumor, and the above-mentioned purpose of that is transmitted or insight into this matter medical records be granted.
-Complete medical records, investigation reports, findings, etc. may not be directly transmitted.
+If the patients agree to inclusion, then any SwissNET-registry data, which are in connection with neuroendocrine tumors, and with the above-mentioned purpose, are transmitted to SwissNET or insight into the medical records is granted.
+Complete medical records, investigation reports, findings, etc. are not to be transmitted.

-Thus, the tumor registry can be successfully performed for neuroendocrine tumors, we therefore need your support.
-The "Study nurse" Christiane Schwarzenbach as employees of Swissnet will contact pathology institutes and primary care physicians.
+Thus, for the tumor registry to be successfully performed for neuroendocrine tumors, we need your support.
+The "Study nurse" employed by SwissNET will contact pathology institutes and primary care physicians for information.

 For further questions please contact us at any time.